usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 5.5 Food Service Lines

 Food service lines shall have a minimum clear width of 36 in (915 mm), with a preferred clear width of 42 in (1065 mm) to allow passage around a person using a wheelchair.
-Tray slides shall be mounted no higher than 34 in (865 mm) above the floor (see <a href="91standards_figures/fig53.htm" title="Fig. 53">Fig. 53</a>).
+Tray slides shall be mounted no higher than 34 in (865 mm) above the floor (see [Fig. 53](#figure53).
 If self-service shelves are provided, at least 50 percent of each type must be within reach ranges specified in 4.2.5 and 4.2.6.
 <a name="anchor54"></a>

+{% figure Figure 53 %}
+{% asset design-standards/fig_53.gif alt="figure 53" %}
+{% figcaption %}
+<strong>Food Service Lines.</strong>

+The clear width of the food service line shall be measured from the leading edge of the tray slide.
+At least 36 inches (915 mm) wide is required at the food service line.
+Tray slides shall be no higher than 34 inches (865 mm) above the floor.
+{% endfigcaption %}
+{% endfigure %}

 #### 5.6 Tableware and Condiment Areas

-Self-service shelves and dispensing devices for tableware, dishware, condiments, food and beverages shall be installed to comply with 4.2 (see <a href="91standards_figures/fig54.htm" title="Fig. 54">Fig. 54</a>).
+Self-service shelves and dispensing devices for tableware, dishware, condiments, food and beverages shall be installed to comply with 4.2 (see [Fig. 54](#figure54)).

+{% figure Figure 54 %}
+{% asset design-standards/fig_54.gif alt="figure 54" %}
+{% figcaption %}
+<strong>Tableware Areas.</strong>

+The maximum height is 54 inches (1370 mm).
+{% endfigcaption %}
+{% endfigure %}

 #### 5.7 Raised Platforms